BLESSED ARE THE POOR IN THE SPIRIT

 Sadly, even in our churches today, the poor are looked down upon, treated with disdain, and made to feel as worst sinners or outcasts among God’s people.

-However, God’s priceless, inexhaustible and unlimited provisions or resources are readily accessible only to those who approach God as poor in the spirit – those who acknowledge their human limitations, deficiencies and weaknesses.
+However, God’s priceless, inexhaustible and unlimited provisions or resources are readily accessible only to those who approach God as poor in the spirit – those who acknowledge their spiritual and moral poverty, bankruptcy, or wretchedness.

 “He has filled the hungry with good things, and the rich He has sent away empty.”
 (Luke 1:53 NKJV).